-Additionally, as noted above, the PwC survey found that 46% of all respondents report being “happy” to receive coupons and other holiday offers on their mobile phones; the Forrester study reported that email was the primary way consumers received coupons; and the Epsilon study reported that promotional email (tied with television advertising at 22%) was the type of advertising most likely to influence holiday gift purchases.
+Additionally, as noted above, PwC found that 46% of all respondents report being “happy” to receive coupons and other holiday offers on their mobile phones; the Forrester study reported that email was the primary way consumers received coupons; and the Epsilon study reported that promotional email (tied with television advertising at 22%) was the type of advertising most likely to influence holiday gift purchases.

 The rise of mobile has made email promotions even more valuable and helped to merge the online and offline shopping experience.
 Now customers don’t need to print an offer in order to redeem it in store (where many people prefer to shop), but can instead simply show the offer on their mobile device to the cashier.
 Thus it is not surprising that the Forrester study reported that 50% of people who prefer to receive coupons on their phones redeemed those coupons in-store.

 Successful email marketing is a vast topic that we can’t begin to cover here.
 It should most definitely be combined with the pricing and promotion strategies discussed in this post, and used as one of your key holiday promotion channels.
 If possible, employ tried-and-true strategies like segmenting your list and tailoring promotions based on a customer’s purchase history or expressed interests, and using follow-up emails as reminders and to cement relationships after the initial sale.
-For an email marketing primer see 5 Websites to Help You Learn Email Marketing and the recent tip post 11 Mobile Email Statistics Your Small Business Should Know & How to Take Advantage of Them.
-For tips specific to the holiday season, check out Plan Cyber Monday 2015 Email Now from Practical eCommerce.

 PUT IT TO USE: Holiday shoppers love email promotions about as much as they love coupons and free shipping.
 Put them together in an email offering a coupon for free shipping and you have a winner.
-Just be certain that all your purchasing channels can support the coupon so that your customers can redeem it online (from a desktop computer, phone, or tables), can call to order with the coupon code, can print it and take it to the store, or can pull it up on a mobile device at your instore checkout.
+Just be certain that all your purchasing channels can support the coupon so that your customers can redeem it online (from a desktop computer, phone, or tables), can call to order with the coupon code, can print it and take it to the store, or can pull it up on a mobile device at your in-store checkout.
 And, don’t forget to track coupon redemptions and follow-up with additional offers during the holiday and throughout the year.

 Just a few years ago online shopping actually meant simply making purchases online.
 And, while e-commerce stores and their online sales certainly remain important (and growing) components of holiday sales, the web is no longer just for buying—it is for browsing, product research, price comparisons, and even retail store information (such as contact numbers, location, and hours) as well.